-The predominant characteristic of the Pennsylvania Cultural Health was its settlement by "yeoman farmers," creating an agricultural landscape of small independent farms.
-Each family farm was a variation on a theme, composed of similar elements in a wide variety of patterns - farmsteads, fields, woodlots, lanes, and other landscape elements that were needed to make the farm work.
-The settlement pattern of each farm was shaped by the particular characteristics offered by its natural landscape.
+The predominant characteristic of the Pennsylvania Cultural Hearth was its settlement by "yeoman farmers," which created an agricultural landscape of small independent American settler-owned farms.
+Each comprised such recurring elements as farmsteads, fields, woodlots, and lanes, all combining to make the farm work and shaped by the particular characteristics offered by its natural landscape.